 - Stimulate lymphatic drainage and detoxification with dry brushing, sauna, hot-cold showers, deep breathing, Epsom salt baths, and daily movement.

 - Get plenty of rest and aim to be in bed by 10 PM.

 - Avoid the use of plastics and swap for glass, stainless steel, or ceramic instead.

 - Swap out conventional beauty products for organic products – EWG.ORG is a great resource!

-– Chastetree (Vitex angus-cactus)
+– Chastetree (Vitex Angus-cactus)

-Chastetree supports the pituitary gland to reduce levels of follicle-stimulating hormone and increase luteinizing hormone, and thus reduces estrogen and increases progesterone levels – both of which are necessary for your body to ovulate, for regular menstrual cycles, and to avoid symptoms of hormonal imbalance.
+Chastetree supports the pituitary gland to reduce levels of follicle-stimulating hormone and increase luteinizing hormone, and thus reduces estrogen and increasing progesterone levels – both of which are necessary for your body to ovulate, for regular menstrual cycles, and to avoid symptoms of hormonal imbalance.

 Resveratrol is a very unique estrogen modulator and has similar effects as the ingredient DIM.
 It balances estrogen levels based on the body’s needs.
-In some situations it acts as a phytoestrogen and encourages estrogen synthesis and in other situations it can block estrogen production.
+In some situations, it acts as a phytoestrogen and encourages estrogen synthesis and in other situations, it can block estrogen production.

 – Milk thistle